ymrabet/TwitterProject/README.md

 Read me

-Jupyter notebook file will/was used for presenting purposes.
+Jupyter notebook file will be/was used for presenting purposes.

 Please use the python file to look at the code!